-How to sing high notes without straining your throat
+How to sing high notes without straining

 Reaching high notes without straining your throat takes finesse, training and the right vocal technique.
 If you’re pulling up your chest voice, or belting just so can hit a high note – then you’re at risk of vocal damage.
+On the flipside, breaking up into a weak or breathy head tone just doesn’t seem right – so how can you learn to sing high notes without straining?

 This is the biggest obstacle, especially for Male singers, to surpass if you want to hit your high range with power and ease – you need to build a ‘mix’ or ‘middle’ register so you can transition easily between your ‘chest’ and ‘head’ range.
 In reality, it’s all one connected voice, but if you’re just starting out I totally understand the feeling that there is a disconnected “head” up the top, and a heavy “chest” down the bottom that just won’t connect no matter WHAT you do.
 The first step?